FAQs on organizations

 Yes.
 When SSO is enabled for your organization, each user must sign in with the company’s domain.
 However, the user can retain their personal credentials and create a new Docker ID associated with their organization's domain.

 Yes.
 You can convert your user account to an organization account.
 Once you convert a user account into an organization, it's not possible to revert it to a personal user account.
 For prerequisites and instructions, see Convert an account into an organization.

 Our users create Docker Hub accounts through self-service.
 How do we know when the total number of users for the requested licenses has been met?
 Is it possible to add more members to the organization than the total number of licenses?

 There isn't any automatic notification when the total number of users for the requested licenses has been met.
 However, if the number of team members exceed the number of licenses, you will receive an error informing you to contact the administrator due to lack of seats.

-Reach out to your Support contact if you need to consolidate organizations.
+Reach out to your Support contact if you need to merge organizations.

 Yes.
 A user invited to an organization will take up one of the provisioned seats, even if that user hasn’t accepted their invitation yet.
 Organization owners can manage the list of invitees through the Invitees tab on the organization settings page in Docker Hub.

 Yes.
 Organization owners will take up a seat.